junxit/us-congress-bills-113/metadata.md

 - 2014-06-03 — Senate amendment agreed to: Amendment SA 3229 agreed to in Senate by Unanimous Consent.
 - 2014-06-03 — Senate amendment proposed (on the floor): Amendment SA 3229 proposed by Senator Stabenow for Senator Collins.(consideration: CR S3383-3384; text: CR S3383-3384)
 - 2014-06-03 — Senate amendment submitted
+- 2014-06-04 — Message on Senate action sent to the House.
+- 2014-06-05 — Received in the House.
+- 2014-06-05 — Referred to the House Committee on Financial Services.